 Multiple processes

 AO can suffer from local optima.
-To increase the likelihood of reaching the global optimum, users can specify
+To increase the likelihood of finding a better optimum, users can specify

 normal_mixture_llk <- function(mu, sd, lambda, data) {